 Funds are sometimes available to provide general operating assistance to CHDOs receiving CHDO set-aside funds for development activities.
 Certified CHDOs may receive funds from PJs to be used for operating expenses depending on available funds.
-PJs have the OPTION of allocating up to 5 percent of their HOME allocations to provide funds for CHDO operating expenses.
-PJs also have the option to set a limit of HOME funds for CHDO operating expenses.
-This allocation does not count toward the required 15 percent CHDO set-aside funds that are to be used by CHDOs for projects.
+PJs have the OPTION:

+- 1. of allocating up to 5 percent of their HOME allocations to provide funds for CHDO operating expenses; and - to set a limit of HOME funds for CHDO operating expenses.
+This allocation does not count toward the required 15-percent CHDO set-aside funds that are to be used by CHDOs for projects.